IntelLabs/Open-Omics-Acceleration-Framework/applications/esm/README.md

  `--bf16` flag accelerates performance by utilizing bfloat16 precision, which enhances computational efficiency without compromising accuracy.

-`--noipex` flag disables the use of Intel Extension for PyTorch (IPEX), ensuring that the computation runs without leveraging these Intel-specific optimizations
 ### ESM Models
 Run bash `models.sh` to download all the required ESM models inside the bash script
 ```bash